Application Performance Monitoring Tools Configuration

 2. Define the BMC_ADDITIONAL_JAVA_OPTIONS environment variable in the following location:

-Include another line with an export command for the defined variable.
+If this file does not exist, create it.
+Add another line with an export command for the defined variable.

-• Windows: Through Advanced System Settings, in Environment Variables
+• Windows: Environment Variables window

 • The value of the BMC_ADDITIONAL_JAVA_OPTIONS must contain arguments for all parameters required by your APM tool.